TimLukaHorstmann/J.A.R.V.I.S./README.md

 *   [`backend/start_mcp_servers.sh`](backend/start_mcp_servers.sh): Starts the necessary MCP tool servers in the background.
 *   [`backend/stop_mcp_servers.sh`](backend/stop_mcp_servers.sh): Stops the MCP servers started by the start script.

+## Future Plans & Features

+We are actively working to improve and extend Jarvis.
+Planned features and enhancements include:

+1. **Online Hosting:**
+   Making Jarvis available to the public via online hosting.
+We are currently experimenting with deployment on Hugging Face Spaces, but there are still some setup issues to resolve (work in progress).

+2. **Extended Language Support:**
+   Expanding language capabilities, especially for German.
+This depends on the availability and quality of TTS systems for additional languages.

+3. **More MCP Servers:**
+   Integrating additional Model Context Protocol (MCP) servers to provide more tools and external integrations.

+4. **UI Improvements:**
+   Enhancing the user interface for a more intuitive and engaging experience.

+**Contributions are welcome!**
+If you have ideas, suggestions, or would like to contribute code, tools, or documentation, please open an issue or submit a pull request.

 ## License